Your Vibration Testing Fixture Shouldn’t Be An Afterthought

 Resonances are great for musical instruments, but except for some very specialized vibration applications, resonances should be avoided in vibration testing fixtures.

 The objective of vibration testing is to introduce a specified level of energy into your device under test (DUT) at or over a range of frequencies.
 This sounds simple, but in practice many times it is anything but.
-Most DUT’s don’t lend themselves to be easily attached to a vibration table surface in order to achieve this objective, so a fixture must be fabricated to span the interface between the vibration table surface and the DUT.
+Most DUT’s don’t lend themselves to be easily attached to a vibration table surface in order to achieve this objective, so a fixture must be manufactured to span the interface between the vibration table surface and the DUT.

 The ideal vibration testing fixture would mimic the mechanical and impedance characteristics of the actual mounting location of the DUT.
 Since this is really difficult to achieve and even more difficult to repeat between test facilities, the accepted industry standard for vibration fixtures is resonance-free performance.